- Value compared to German rivals

 The 2020 Lexus GS can thrill when called upon.

 And then there were two.
-The 2020 Lexus GS lineup now offers just two basic flavors, but they both skew to performance.
-Gone are turbo-4 and hybrid engines offered previously.
+The 2020 Lexus GS lineup now offers just two basic flavors, but they both skew toward performance.
+Gone are turbo-4 and hybrid engines previously offered.

 We rate the 2020 GS at 6 out of 10 on account of the lineup’s posh ride.
 The GS F would earn at least another point, and possibly two, for its prodigious thrust and its impressive roadholding.